amon1991/metrics-mysql/README.md

 # Mysql Metrics Reporter

-The goals of this repo is to write a mysql Metrics Reporter based on metrics-core and metrics-healthchecks.
+The goals of this repo is to write a mysql metrics reporter based on metrics-core and metrics-healthchecks.

 In my github , also has a repo can display all data in mysql to a web-client , the address is